Corynne Charby: Music

 In 1984, she began singing under the name of Corynne Charby.
-Her first 7 inch, "À cause de toi", was written by Didier Barbelivien.
+Her first 7-inch, "À cause de toi", was written by Didier Barbelivien.
 It was followed the same year by the track "Ma Génération", and a mini album of the same name composed of six songs.
 In 1985, Charby released her third single, "J't'oublie pas", which did not appear on any album.

 These first productions passed almost unnoticed.
 Charby didn't really gain popularity until 1986 with her summer hit "Boule de flipper", a song composed by the French singer Christophe.
 This was followed by other hits such as "Pile ou face" in 1987, another song of hers that dominated the French SNEP Singles Chart (Top 50).
 Staples of French popular music, these two songs are now available on many compilations of 80s hits.

 On 17 June 1987, Charby teamed up with Johnny Hallyday to perform "Elle était toute seule" on the variety television show Embarquement immédiat pour l'Irlande on FR3.

 In 1987, Charby released her second album, titled Toi.
 The album featured the hits "Boule de flipper" and "Pile ou face", the "Pile ou face" B-side "Elle part (dans ses rêves)" and eight new songs, three of which would be released as singles: "Pas vu, pas pris", "Elle sortait tard le soir" and "Même".
 Of those three, only "Pas vu, pas plus" obtained relative success.

 Subsequently, Charby's artistic career came to an end.
 She married the head of a record company, and decided to devote herself to her family.
 According to various rumours, she additionally worked as a writer for sitcoms and TV dramas.

 Charby's musical career was recapitulated in a Greatest Hits compilation released in 2001.
 In addition to her most well known songs from the 1980s (in extended versions), the disc contains a megamix.
 A new compilation named Boule de flipper was released in 2003 by Sony Music Entertainment.

 Covers of her songs

 In 2007, the French singer Leslie covered the song "Boule de flipper" on her album.
-This song was also briefly parodied in a sketch by the comedian Gad Elmaleh, part of which went: "Qui c'est qu'a mangé un bout du flipper?
+This song was also briefly parodied in a sketch by the comedians Gad Elmaleh and Djamel Debbouze, part of which went: "Qui c'est qu'a mangé un bout du flipper?
 C'est pas cool!".

 In addition, the actress Emmanuelle Béart performed an uptempo rendition of "Pile ou face" for the soundtrack of the 2002 film, 8 Femmes.